-interventions to 'diminish the difference' - including 1:1 reading, small group phonics small group maths (with a qualified teacher) • Play therapy with an Educational Psychotherapist • Family Support worker, including home visits for parents • Extra-curricular clubs • Teacher premium money (which teachers can bid for) • Free school milk have academic targets to 'diminish the difference Total b oudgeted cost •
+will have a parents to ascertain most children in monitor the impact of all Outcome: October

+personalised individual needs. receipt of Pupil additional support or 2017

+Pupil Premium • Set academic targets Premium funding are financial expenditure All PPG children have

+Provision Plan with the class teacher working below ARE - a personalised plan in

+٠ Time measured these children will place and are

+interventions to have academic supported in meeting

+'diminish the difference' targets to 'diminish their targets.

+including 1:1 reading, the difference The children have a

+small group phonics voice and so do the

+small group maths (with parents.

+a qualified teacher) We have changed

+• Play therapy with an provision to ensure

+Educational that PPG children are

+Psychotherapist not removed from

+• Family Support worker, Core Subject lessons

+including home visits for and that any

+parents interventions will take

+• Extra-curricular clubs place in the

+• Teacher premium afternoons only.

+money (which teachers These will be time

+can bid for) measured and tailor-

+• Free school milk made for each child.

+Total bu dgeted cost £7,920 per term

 (teacher salary)

-Pupil Prem nium Teacher: £23,762.92
+Pupil Premiu ım Teacher: £23,762,92

-Family Su ipport Worker £1600
+port Worker £1600

-Educational Ps ychotherapist £1320
+Educational Psyc - £1320

 School trips £221

 School clubs £1286

-Teac cher Premium £1000
+Teacher Premium £1000

 Cool milk £246.62

 £29436.54

-6. Review of expe enditure Previous Academi c Year i.
+Previous Academi c Year i.
 Quality of teac hing for all Desired outcome Chosen action / approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
-Lessons learned (and whether you will continue with this approach) Cost Teacher To provide value for money; all children making good or better progress Pupil Premium Teacher 3 days per week No; the children in Year 2 in KS1 did not make accelerated progress to close their gaps in reading, writing, mathematics and science.
+Lessons learned (and whether you will continue with this approach) Cost Teache To provide value for money; all children making good or better progress Pupil Premium Teacher 3 days per week No; the children in Year 2 in KS1 did not make accelerated progress to close their gaps in reading, writing, mathematics and science.
 Only 1 child out of 9 achieved ARE at the end of year 2.
 Year 2 children did make good progress in phonics.
 The gap in FS is 6% below National.
 The gap in Y1 for Phonics is also 6% below National The teachers will be held accountable for the children in their classes to ensure we are able to 'Diminish the Difference' for disadvantaged children.
 Pupil Premium children are the focus for pupil progress meetings.
 We have adopted a personalised planning system so that all PPG children will have their individual needs targeted from their personal starting points. ii.
-Targeted supp ort Desired outcome Chosen action / approach Estimated impact: Did you meet the success criteria?
+Targeted supp Desired outcome ort Chosen action / approach Estimated impact: Did you meet the success criteria?
+Include impact on pupils Lessons learned (and whether you will continue with this approach) Cost

+To close the gaps for disadvantaged children 1:1 teaching No 1;1 teaching for all children does not ensure rapid progress as the timetable would only allow for one or two twenty minutes slots per week.
+The children have to be withdrawn from their lessons and could then have further gaps. iii.
+Other approac hes 1 Desired outcome Chosen action Estimated impact: Did you meet the Lessons learned Cost All pupil premium children can access an extra- curricular activity for free / approach To provide an extra-curricular club for every PPG child success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
-Lessons learned (and whether you will continue with this approach) Cost Teacher To close the gaps for disadvantaged children 1:1 teaching No 1;1 teaching for all children does not ensure rapid progress as the timetable would only allow for one or two twenty minutes slots per week.
-The children have to be withdrawn from their lessons and could then have further gaps.

-iii.
-Other approaches Desired outcome Chosen action Estimated impact: Did you meet the Lessons learned Cost All pupil premium children can access an extracurricular activity for free / approach To provide an extra-curricular club for every PPG child success criteria?
-Include impact on pupils not eligible for PP, if appropriate.
-This impacted positively and all children, especially those who wished to play tennis or football. (and whether you will continue with this approach) This will continue for the next academic year £1286 50
+This impacted positively and all children, especially those who wished to play tennis or football. (and whether you will continue with this approach) This will continue for the next academic year £1286.
+50